Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 Only send documents after you see the apartment.
 Remove bank account numbers, passport numbers and [tax ID](/glossary/Steueridentifikationsnummer)s from your documents.
 The safest way to censor a document is to print it, censor it with a pen, and scan it again.

-You need these documents to apply for an apartment:
+You need these documents to apply for an apartment:[^19]

 - [ ] **[[Schufa]] report**
     This is like a credit report.
 You can [get one for free](/guides/schufa).
 If you are new in Germany, your *[[Schufa]]* is empty.
 You can bring a work contract or a tax return, to prove that you make enough money.
 Furnished apartments from [Homelike](/out/homelike), [Spotahome](/out/spotahome), [Wunderflats](/out/wunderflats) don't ask for a Schufa.[^37]